MileHacker Logo

 • Kayaking/Paddleboarding: Rentals to explore calm waters of the West Bight, mangrove channels, or public beaches.
 Guided mangrove tours are popular.

-• Jet Skiing: Rentals and guided tours are available from various operators along the waterfront, offering an exciting way to explore the coastal waters.
+• Jet Skiing: Rentals and guided tours are available from various operators along the waterfront, offering an exciting way of seeing the coastal waters.

 • Parasailing: Offered by numerous operators departing from the waterfront, parasailing provides exhilarating views of West from above.

-• Seaplane Tours: Offers scenic flights over West and the Dry Tortugas National Park, providing breathtaking aerial views of the islands and reefs.
+• Seaplane Tours: Offers scenic flights over West and the Dry Tortugas National Park, providing breathtaking aerial views of the isles and reefs.

 Wildlife Encounters